mbqwertyaaa/qwertyspack/README.md

 ### There are also a couple of sequences that they can run:
 - Every-other light blinks.
 - 3 moving lights with a gap, and 1 moving light with a 3 light gap.
-### Upcoming Features:
- - Commands to generate the p2m mesh automatically.